SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 side-channel that can leak such data.

-A program could observe misspeculation and thus take conclusions from data in other parts of the program -- not normally an issue, unless the program is specifically designed to create sandboxes for executing untrusted code.
+A program could observe misspeculation and thus take conclusions from data in other parts of the same program -- not normally an issue, unless the program is specifically designed to create sandboxes for executing untrusted code.
 Browsers do this for example to execute JavaScript code in a somewhat secure way.